Queens-Physics/qexpy/docs/_build/html/_sources/uncertainties.rst.txt

 Creating Measurement Objects
 ----------------------------

-The method that will be used most commonly is the Measurement class.
+The method that will be used most commonly is the :py:class:`.Measurement` class.
 This object can store the mean, standard deviation, original data, name, units, and other attributes which can be used by other elements of this package.